Produce

 arugula_pile

-About: Arugula is commonly referred to as "rocket".
-It has a rich, peppery taste- a strong flavor for a leafy green!
+About: Arugula, commonly referred to as "rocket", has a rich, peppery taste-- a strong flavor for a leafy green.
 Arugula is most often used raw in salads or pastas, though it also can be cooked.
-It is a common ingredient in a several countries: In Slovenia it is mixed with potatoes.
-In Egypt it is eaten for breakfast and with seafood.
-In America it is often added to pizzas and used with cannellini beans
+Try mixed with potatoes, added to salads, or on top of sandwiches or pizza.

 Nutritional Information: 100 grams (about 3.5 ounces) of arugula has just 25 calories and contains 25% of the DV of Vitamin C and 16% of the DV of Calcium.
 It is considered a very good source of Dietary Fiber, Vitamin A, Vitamin C, Vitamin K, Folate, Calcium, Iron, Magnesium, Phosphorus, Potassium and Manganese.
 Read More ...